PGS62/KendallTau.jl/README.md

 * `corspearman`, for the calculation of Spearman correlation.
 * `pairwise` and `pairwise!` which apply a function `f` to all possible pairs of entries in iterators `x` and `y`.

+The improved performance of `pairwise` was achieved by using multiple threads and reduced allocations (especially for `skipmissing = :pairwise`).
+`corkendall` and `corspearman` wrap `pairwise`, but with specialised methods of the private function `_pairwise!` for efficiency.

 <details><summary><u>Click for function documentation</u></summary>
  <p>